View Associated Notes

 There are a number of items in the Schedule where the description indicates that the item applies only when rendered in association with another procedure.
 The Schedule fees for such items have therefore been determined on the basis that they would always be subject to the "multiple operation rule".

-Where the need arises for the patient to be returned to the operating theatre on the same day as the original procedure for further surgery due to post-operative complications, which would not be considered as normal aftercare - see paragraph T8.2, such procedures would generally not be subject to the "multiple operation rule".
+Where the need arises for the patient to be returned to the operating theatre on the same day as the original procedure for further surgery due to post-operative complications, which would not be considered as normal aftercare - see note TN.8.4, such procedures would generally not be subject to the "multiple operation rule".
 Accounts should be endorsed to the effect that they are separate procedures so that a separate benefit may be paid.

 Extended Medicare Safety Net Cap